Navid200/xDrip/docs/Nightscout/Billing.md

 Click on "Console".
 ![Console](./images/Console.png)

-Click on the main menu at the top left and select "Billing".
+Select "Billing" from the main menu at the top left corner.
 ![Billing](GCNS/images/GCNS_Billing.png)